Edwin Turney

-Edwin James Turney (March 26, 1929, Brooklyn, New York - October 15, 2008) is best known as one of the founders of Advanced Micro Devices serving as the Vice President of Sales and Administration from 1969 to 1974.
+Edwin James Turney (March 26, 1929 – October 15, 2008) is best known as one of the founders of Advanced Micro Devices serving as the Vice President of Sales and Administration from 1969 to 1974.

 Early life

 Ed Turney was born in Brooklyn, New York.
 His early years were spent in Ridgewood and later in Huntington, Long Island.
 At the age of 18, he enlisted in the US Navy where he received his first training in electronics.
 Turney graduated 3rd in his class from the U.S. Naval School, Electronics Technicians at the U.S. Naval Training Center in Great Lakes, Illinois.

 Career

-After leaving the Navy, Turney worked for a brief time back on his native Long Island for the Long Island Lighting Company.
+After leaving the navy, Turney worked for a brief time back on his native Long Island for the Long Island Lighting Company.
 His next stop was at Philco as a TechRep Field Engineer.